depalmafarr/qa-capstone-client/README.md

 For the back end of this project, see (https://github.com/depalmafarr/qa-capstone-api).

-- npm run to run local front end, npm run deploy to deploy
+- npm start to run local front end, npm run deploy to deploy
 - bin/rails server to run local back end, git push heroku master to push backend

 ## Versioning